apollozkp/zkp-subnet/contrib/CONTRIBUTING.md

-# Contributing to Bittensor Subnet Development
+# Contributing to Apollo Subnet Development

-The following is a set of guidelines for contributing to the Bittensor ecosystem.
+The following is a set of guidelines for contributing to the Apollo ZKP subnet.
 These are **HIGHLY RECOMMENDED** guidelines, but not hard-and-fast rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table Of Contents
 1. [How Can I Contribute?](#how-can-i-contribute)